 The first time I went to the doctor in France, I embarrassed myself when I asked the doctor, “Are you the doctor?” not realizing how things were done here.
 In most cases, the doctor himself (or herself) will greet you in the waiting room instead of a nurse calling your name and checking your vitals while you wait for the doctor, and doctors here rarely wear the traditional white doctor robes we’re used to seeing in the US.
 Lesson learned!

 Interested in a typical doctor’s visit in France or looking to prepare for one of your own?
 Don’t make the same mistakes I did when going to the doctor in France.
 Also, do you know how to say doctor in French?

 Going to the doctor in France & how to say doctor in French

 More or less, going to the doctor in France is the same as in the US.
 You make an appointment, you go see the doctor, he/she examines you, diagnoses you, gives you a prescription if necessary and you’re on your way.
 I said more or less the same.
 There are some nuances you might want to take note of if you’re going to the doctor in France.
-Let’s take a look.

 Making the appointment

 Anyway, if there’s an appointment available in the near future, great, you’ve succeeded and can hang up.
-But in most cases, getting a same day appointment in many areas (and forget an appointment this month or next if you want to see a specialist) is nearly impossible unless you know how to finesse your way in and/or get extremely lucky.
+But in most cases, getting a same-day appointment in many areas (and forget getting an appointment this month or next if you want to see a specialist) is nearly impossible unless you know how to finesse your way in and/or get extremely lucky.

 Now, don’t say you’re dying, but the French seem to make room for you if they can sympathize.

 Go into detail about your problem and tell the secretary about your bad day.
 Fib a little if you have to.
 And be extra polite — that’s important!
-Anything to get her to make room for you.
+Anything to get them to make room for you.
 I’m not even joking.

 Showing up early to your appointment in France is not necessary in most cases, and a few minutes late is fine because I’ve never met a doctor who was on time.
 Thirty minutes behind seems to be the norm and I’ve even waited 90 minutes past my appointment time for two specialists.

-Yes, yes, I know doctors all over the world run late and it’s not specific to France, but I must say no one is ever on time here.
+Yes, yes, I know doctors all over the world run late and it’s not specific to France, but I have to say doctors here aren’t known for being on time.
 Except one guy who was a terrible doctor and it was crystal clear why I was able to get a same-day appointment for something minor.

 In the US, I’m so used to seeing the nurse first and then the doctor for all of five minutes and having them zip out as fast as they zipped in.
 Not so in France.
 I’ve sat with the doctor for 30-40 minutes just going over my history, symptoms and getting checked.
 Then another 10 minutes of them telling me about their trips to the USA!

 Upon arrival, let the secretary know you’re there and if there’s no secretary, go to the salle d’attente (waiting room) for your particular doctor.
 In most cases, the door will be marked as such and in a practice with multiple doctors, again go to the waiting room for your particular doctor.

-At the appointment
+At the doctor’s appointment

 Once that’s out of the way, you’ll explain why you’re there and the doctor will fully examine you.
 In most cases, this is the first time the doctor will be hearing of the reason for your visit (secretary doesn’t always inform the doctor ahead of time) and like I said there’s no nurse who comes to see you in advance, so be thorough.

 You don’t get a container with your name and address with the exact number of pills prescribed.
 No, not in France.
 Instead you get the entire box of medicine with handwritten instructions on the side of the box if necessary.
 It’s all very quaint and personalized.
-Being on a first name basis with your pharmacist is very normal.
+Being on a first-name basis with your pharmacist is very normal.
 Ours even knows Dagny’s name too!

 A quick list of what NOT to do when going to the doctor in France (Admittedly, I’ve done all these things):

 - Do not wait for a call to confirm your appointment beforehand.
 You’ll be waiting and waiting and your appointment will pass on by… I’m happy to report that my dentist does text the day before so some docs are figuring out a good system for preventing no-shows due to forgotten appointments.
 Also, see my tip above for Doctolib so you can book online (where available).
 They send reminders.

 - Do not ignore the other people in the waiting room when you enter.
 A bonjour is pretty much required, so if you enter and go sit down without saying a word, it’s rude!

 - When you get to the exam room/personal office (one in the same for every doctor I’ve been to), don’t get right to business if the doctor wants to chat.
-A little small talk is often a welcome change and unlike many experiences in the U.S., the doctor is NOT rushed even if they’re an hour behind and have a waiting room full of people.
+A little small talk is often a welcome change and unlike many experiences in the U.S., the doctor is NOT always in a rush even if they’re an hour behind and have a waiting room full of people.
 I usually get to the point out of respect for the other poor souls hacking their lungs out in the waiting room, but sometimes the docs like to chat.
 So humor him/her.